-The decision to issue a Timely Warning will be made by the Campus Security Manager.
-If time permits, the decision will be made in consultation with the Dean of Students, Vice President for Enrollment and Student Services, and the Vice President of Marketing and Communications.
+The decision to issue a Timely Warning will be made by the Director of Campus Security.
+If time permits, the decision will be made in consultation with the Vice President for Student Affairs/Dean of Studentsand the Vice President for Enrollment, Marketing, and Communications.